CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-04.md

 ### Task 1: Perform Iterative Prompt Tuning and Variant Comparison

-It refines model responses by adjusting prompts in successive iterations.
-This process allows for systematic evaluation of the differences between output variants, ensuring that the model's performance improves with each iteration and produces the most accurate and relevant responses.
+In this task, you will refine model responses by adjusting prompts over successive iterations.
+This process enables systematic evaluation and comparison of output variants, helping to ensure that each iteration leads to improved performance and more accurate, relevant responses.

 1. On the [Azure AI foundry](https://ai.azure.com/?reloadCount=1), under **Build and customize** section select **Prompt flow (1)**.
 Select **+ Create (2)** to open the flow creation wizard.